 Costs for taking the test

-Taking the test is free of charge for the first attempt.
-Please see our pricing schedule for costs associated to the second and third attempts.
+Please see our pricing schedule for costs associated to the various tests.
 Annual testing may become a requirement in order for continued use of the AREP Quality Assurance Platform.
-In any event, the first attempt will always be free of charge.

 Number of attempts

 Candidates are given 3 attempts where the Pass/Fail criteria is 80%.
 Pass/Fail criteria remain 80% regardless of the number of attempts.